-Distribution: British Columbia to California, east to Idaho
+Distribution: Occurring chiefly west of the Cascades crest in Washington; British Columbia to California, east to northern Idaho.

 Conservation Status: Not of concern